fediverse-devnet/feditest/docs/plan/faq.md

 ## Do we need both "interop" and "single-app" tests?

-"Single-app tests" are a great way to determine whether an app correctly implements a (or several) relevant protocol standards, such as ActivityPub.
+"Single-app tests" are a great way to determine whether a server-side app correctly implements a (or several) relevant protocol standards, such as ActivityPub.

-"Interop tests" test real-world interop between pairs of apps.
-They adress user-level expectations and encompass such things as "does my post show up in the other app without being distorted" in some undesirable fashion, such as dropping formatting or attachments, character set problems, or misrepresenting semantics.
+"Interop tests" test real-world interop between pairs of server-side apps.
+They adress user-level expectations and encompass such things as "does my post show up in the other server-side app without being distorted" in some undesirable fashion, such as dropping formatting or attachments, character set problems, or misrepresenting semantics.

-Experience in the Fediverse has shown that there are many situations in which two apps can both be perfectly standards compliant individually, but do not interoperate sufficiently to meet user expectations, so we need both.
+Experience in the Fediverse has shown that there are many situations in which two server-side apps can both be perfectly standards compliant individually, but do not interoperate sufficiently to meet user expectations, so we need both.

 ## How are you going to test the "receiving" of messages?

-Single-app tests need a test framework that implements some aspects of the protocol stack itself, so it can open up a port, serve WebFinger requests, receive ActivityPub messages etc.
+Single-app tests need a test framework that implements some aspects of the protocol stack itself, so it can open up a port, serve WebFinger requests, receive ActivityPub messages etc.'

+We will use a webserver embedded in the test framework for this.
+This gives us maximum controllability and observability and makes tests easier to write.

 ## It seems really complicated to implement and run these "App Drivers"